nikhilrayaprolu/bharatavidya/content/docs/Religion/Religious_Culture.md

 The influence of British colonialism had a profound impact on Indian traditions.
 It led to the transformation of Devadasis and a collapse of traditional education systems.
 Despite this suppression, Indian culture's reverence and sanctity have endured, showcasing its resilience and the deep-rooted respect it commands.

-### Education and Values: Beyond Job Readiness

-Modern education systems often focus on job readiness, sidelining the importance of holistic value education.
-True education in India has historically been a blend of cultural forms and values native to the land.
-It's imperative to critique and reform current systems to reincorporate these cultural and spiritual teachings, ensuring that education nurtures well-rounded individuals.

 ### Symbols and Non-Verbal Communication: Silent Wisdom